-Lying to the west of Blairgowrie near the western tip of the Mornington Peninsula, the main street of Sorrento runs from the Sorrento ‘front’ beach beside the calm waters of Port Phillip in the north to the Sorrento Ocean Beach fronting the rough ocean of Bass Strait in the south.
+Lying to the west of Blairgowrie near the western tip of the Mornington Peninsula, Sorrento’s main street runs from the bay beach beside the calm waters of Port Phillip in the north, to the Sorrento Ocean beaches fronting the rough waters of Bass Strait in the south.

-The crescent-shaped Sorrento front beach offers a white sand beach and shallow waters making it ideal for swimming and other water activities.
-Here you will find the Sorrento Pier and the departure point for the popular car and passenger ferry to Queenscliff, as well as fishing trips, seal and dolphin watching excursions, sight-seeing cruises, yacht charters and diving trips.
+The crescent-shaped Sorrento bay beach offers soft white sand and shallow waters, making it ideal for swimming and additional water activities.
+It is here you will find the Sorrento Pier and the departure point for the iconic car and passenger ferry to Queenscliff, as well as fishing trips, seal and dolphin watching excursions, sight-seeing cruises, yacht charters and diving trips.

 Sorrento is approximately a 1 hour and 35 minute drive (110 kilometres) south of Melbourne.